eliot-akira/expreva/readme.md

 Compiled expressions are evaluated in an isolated runtime environment.
 It allows passing values, objects, and functions, to and from the host.

-Note: More work is needed to ensure safe evaluation, such as limiting the number of operations and time to live.
+**More work is needed to ensure safe evaluation**, such as limiting the number of operations and time to live.

 ## Develop